 Table of Contents

 Getting all of your documents in order is huge.
 That can be the difference of crossing the border or not.
 These documents will either be needed at the border crossing or possibly at military checkpoints (or both), so keep them handy.
 Here are the documents we needed for our trip – always be sure to check the official government/border crossing sites for what you will need for your trip or situation.

 Passports – Pretty much a no brainer.
 However, if you don’t have one or yours is expired or about to expire, it takes time to get them.

 Mexican Auto Insurance – Your U.S. car insurance is no good in Mexico due to the different laws in both countries.
-We went with CHUBB Insurance and did a 6 month tourist auto policy on both our van an trailer.
-It costed us $675 for the 6 month policy on both vehicles.
+We went with CHUBB Insurance and did a 6 month tourist auto policy on both our van and trailer.
 Print a copy of your policy and keep it with you.

 Permission Letter from Lien Holder On Vehicle(s) – If you don’t own your vehicle outright, and have your title in hand, you technically need permission from the lien holder to leave the country.
 We got a letter from lending institution that basically said we had their permission to take the van and trailer (the same institution financed both vehicles) into Mexico.

 The letter needs to be signed and notarized.
 As a side note, we never had to show this letter to anyone – either at the border crossing or at any checkpoints, but if we needed it, we had it.

 Dog health record – First make sure your pet is up to date on their shots and you have the records showing this.
 Also, you need to have your pet examined within 15 days of your border crossing and show a letter from the vet saying your pet is in good health.

 Birth Certificates – Along with passports, we brought our birth certificates just in case.
 Well, in truth, we always have that with us since we live in our trailer, but you may want to bring these (or a copy) just in case.